MichelNivard/MCMSEM/README.md

  - Minor tweaks to `MCMfit` to slightly reduce (V)RAM usage
 ### Torch-specific (v0.4.0)
  - Added `device` argument to `MCMfit`, and reformated `MCMfit` to be device-agnostic.
 This enables using cuda (GPU)
-   - Note that from my testing using cuda was not noticeably faster than using CPU, your results may vary.
  - Overhauled backend of `MCMfit` and `.objective` for improved performance:
    - Optimizer-only runtime down from 30 minutes to 30 seconds (30 variables, 5 confounders, c(100, 25) iters, no SE, no kurtosis, no bounds)
 ### Torch-specific (v0.3.1)